RebeFrederick/silicon-carbide-in-neurotech-review/README.md

 # Silicon-Carbide-in-Neurotech-Review
-Data analysis and visualization as part of publication: "State-of-the-Art Review of the Use of Silicon Carbide in Implanted Neural Interfaces" <br/>
+Data analysis and visualization as part of publication: "State-of-the-Art Review and Meta Analysis of the Use of Silicon Carbide in Implanted Medical Devices" <br/>
 (doi: TBD) <br/>
 Deku Lab 2025 - Rebecca A. Frederick, Ph.D. <br/>
 READ ME for Data Analysis and Data Visualization Files <br/>
-Updated: 2025-SEP-30 by Rebecca A. Frederick
+Updated: 2025-OCT-06 by Rebecca A. Frederick

 # Code Build